Frequently Asked Questions

 I set up my Automated Benchmarking account and I need to do more to save energy.
 What do I do next?

-Visit the websites of participating utilities to learn more about other energy-saving programs available for customers who would like assistance in achieving their energy goals.
-Contact an AEP Ohio Energy Advisor, find a great industry partner on the AEP Ohio Solution Providers list, or contact the Innovative Energy Solutions program team at Columbia Gas.
+Visit the website of The Columbus Department of Public Utilities to learn more about other energy-saving programs available for customers who would like assistance in achieving their energy goals at www.columbus.gov/utilities.

 Integrating with ENERGY STAR Portfolio Manager

-So...no more manual entry of AEP Ohio and Columbia Gas utility bills in Portfolio Manager?
+So...no more manual entry of Columbus Department of Public Utilities utility bills in Portfolio Manager?

 Correct, we are trying to eliminate as much manual data entry as possible.
 Your data from participating utilities will automatically synchronize directly to Portfolio Manager each month.